mirrox1337/cosmo_hud/README.md

 # Cosmo HUD

-Edited version of cosmo hud with belt
+Edited version of cosmo hud with belt and cruisecontrol

 ## Installation